-"Jack describes the kind of car he would build--one with amazing accessories and with the capability of traveling on land, in the air, and on and under the sea." - from Follett by Chris Van Dusen "In If I Built a Car, imaginative Jack dreamed up a whimsical fantasy ride that could do just about anything.
+"A box is just a box...unless it's not a box.
+From mountain to rocket ship, a small rabbit shows that a box will go as far as the imagination allows." - from Publisher Compiled by Joan Pearce by Chris Van Dusen "Ín If I Built a Car, imaginative Jack dreamed up a whimsical fantasy ride that could do just about anything.
 Now he's back and ready to build the house of his dreams, complete with a racetrack, flying room, and gigantic slide.
 Jack's limitless creativity and infectious enthusiasm will inspire budding young inventors to imagine their own fantastical designs." - from Publisher